jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 475 Composition of Teaching Council
 (1) The Teaching Council comprises 13 members as follows:
-  (a) 6 members appointed by the Minister in accordance with section 476:
+  (a) 7 members appointed by the Minister in accordance with section 476:
-  (b) 7 elected members, being—
+  (b) 6 elected members, being—
-    (i) 1 teacher representing the early childhood education sector, elected by teachers from that sector; and (ii) 1 teacher representing the primary education sector, elected by teachers from that sector; and (iii) 1 teacher representing the secondary education sector, elected by teachers from that sector; and (iv) 1 teacher educator, elected by registered teachers working in the fields of initial and ongoing teacher education; and
+    (i) 1 teacher representing the early childhood education sector, elected by teachers from that sector; and (ii) 1 teacher representing the primary education sector, elected by teachers from that sector; and (iii) 1 teacher representing the secondary education sector, elected by teachers from that sector; and (iv)
     (v) 1 principal representing the primary education sector, elected by principals from that sector; and (vi) 1 principal representing the secondary education sector, elected by principals from that sector; and (vii) 1 early childhood education service leader, representing leadership in the early childhood education sector, elected by leaders from that sector.
-(2) Each of the elected members must be a registered teacher holding a current practising certificate, except the teacher educator, who need not hold a current practising certificate but must—
+(2) Each of the elected members must be a registered teacher holding a current practising certificate.
-  (a) be a registered teacher; and
-  (b) have 5 or more years of experience in the field of initial teacher education or ongoing teacher education, or both; and (c) be currently working in one of those fields.
 (3) The Minister—
   (a) must appoint one of the members appointed or elected under this section as chairperson; and (b) may appoint one of the members appointed or elected under this section as a deputy chairperson.